4lejandrito/me/README.md

 ## Developing

-- `yarn start` will run the site in development mode.
+- `yarn dev` will run the site in development mode.
 - `yarn build` will build the site for deployment.